Plouni/smash_wav_to_pcm/Readme.md

   * wav2msu.exe is used here to convert a wav file to a pcm file
 * temp: temporary folder where downloaded wav and generated pcm will be stored.
 Will be automatically created

-It is also important to have the config and all python files at the root of the project or it won't work!
+It is also important to have the config and all python files at the root of the project or it won't work.

 ## How to use